 Once an unsocialized kitten reaches this age, she will be harder to socialize.
 In this case, always do TNR.
 The kitten will be safe and healthy in her outdoor home with her feline family.

 Some people choose to commit time and energy to socializing older kittens.
+If they have the time, patience, and skills needed, individuals may try this, but only if they do an honest assessment of progress and to return the kittens to their feline family if the kitten does not socialize.
+To do otherwise is to expose the kitten to ongoing stress.
 Remember, socializing is time-consuming, especially for kittens this age.
-It involves interacting with kittens one-on-one for at least a couple of hours every day and it can take longer than a month to see results.
+It involves interacting with kittens one-on-one for at least a couple of hours every day and results are not guaranteed.

 Respect Cats’ Nature to Save Their Lives